signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 get to decide how to and how much to consume the stream.

 Constructing an endless source of data is quite impossible since you never really know when to stop.
-So instead we use a short-cut.
+So how do producers produce an endless stream of data ?
+To do that producers use a short-cut.
 To construct an infinite stream of data all you need is a starting point and a method to go to the next point.
+With these two information you can create data on-demand without needing to know when to stop.

 We will try to understand this with an example.

 Consider the set of all Natural Numbers which we can all agree that is an infinite set.

 How would one go about printing out all the natural numbers if the entire set is infinite ?

 The answer is that one does not need to print all the natural numbers all at once.
 All one needs to do is to keep track of the current